chris-git-321/chris-git-321/README.md

 ## Cloud Engineering Projects:

 ### [Japanese SRS Flashcard App | Serverless Full-Stack Web App on AWS](https://github.com/chris-git-321/JLPT-Study-App)
 A serverless spaced-repetition flashcard app for Japanese study.
 User auth, a REST API, and persistent storage, all running on a fully managed backend and deployed to a live URL.
+[Live App](https://main.d29wdhgx4kddtc.amplifyapp.com/)
 - Architected and deployed a serverless full-stack web application on AWS using API Gateway, Lambda, and DynamoDB, delivering a spaced-repetition flashcard system on a fully managed, auto-scaling backend with no servers to provision.
 - Automated the entire infrastructure with AWS SAM (infrastructure-as-code), enabling repeatable, single-command deployments and version-controlled architecture across the Tokyo (ap-northeast-1) region.
 - Implemented secure user authentication and authorization with Amazon Cognito, and hosted the frontend via AWS Amplify with CI/CD from GitHub for continuous deployment on every push.

 ### [Static Resume Website on AWS S3](https://www.chrismelvinresume.com)
 Designed and deployed a fully responsive personal resume website hosted as a static site on an Amazon S3 bucket with public access and static website hosting enabled.
+[Live Site](https://chrismelvinresume.com)
 - Designed and deployed a personal resume website using HTML, CSS, and JavaScript, hosted on Amazon S3 with static website hosting.
 - Configured DNS and custom domain routing using Amazon Route 53 and integrated SSL/TLS certificates with AWS Certificate Manager.
 - Implemented Amazon CloudFront as a content delivery network (CDN) to provide secure HTTPS access and improve website performance.